 Airdrie, AB T4B 3C3

-For more information, refer to Municipal Affairs - Guide to filing a property assessment complaint publication.
+For more information, refer to Municipal Affairs - Assessment Complaints and Appeals web page.